Non-Dual Meditation Practice

 Taking up Meditation

-A good way to take up or continue non dual meditation practice is to follow a guided meditation practice session such as this one, which we did together recently online.
+A good way to take up or continue non dual meditation practice is to follow a guided meditation practice session such as one of these, which we did together recently online.

 It is recommended to do meditation practice regularly, at a chosen time each day.
 See this for more on establishing a regular rhythm in meditation practice.